Sustainable Development Division

 This new section aims at supporting our members in gaining a richer understanding on different topics concerning sustainable development.
 The body of knowledge aims at transferring knowledge to be used by members of the Sustainable Division to guide their practice or work.
 In this section we will be sharing concepts, terms and courses offered by different organizations.

-The Sustainable Development Division hosts educational webinars through IIE.
-These free* one-hour presentations are a benefit of your IIE membership.
+The Sustainable Development Division hosts educational webinars through IISE.
+These free one-hour presentations are a benefit of your IISE membership.
 They are presented by knowledgeable professionals and experienced volunteers provide deeper insight into topics and issues involving industrial engineers and industrial engineering-related disciplines.

 View the webinar page.